Two pit bulls that attacked another dog in West York last month have been determined to be dangerous dogs.

 Zoe was taken to an animal hospital, where veterinarians determined her injuries were too severe and she was euthanized.

 Under oath, Price said the dogs were in her fenced in backyard but got out.
-She promptly went looking for them and came across the scene of the dog attack.

 Price maintained that her dogs weren't trained to attack other dogs.